aaronwangxy/aaronwangxy/README.md

 # 👋 Hi, I'm Aaron

 I'm an undergrad exploring applied ML and research in areas like speech, vision, and automation.
-Currently working on research while building and experimenting with personal projects on the side.

----

-## 🧪 Research

 Some research projects I've been involved in (repos are private):